jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

 ---

+**_Frequency Response Measure_** The median of all the Frequency Response observations reported annually by Balancing Authorities or Frequency Response Sharing Groups for frequency events specified by the ERO.
+This will be calculated as MW/0.1Hz.
+[1]

+---

 **_Area Control Error (ACE)_** Means the instantaneous difference between net actual and scheduled interchange, taking into account the effects of Frequency Bias including correction for meter error.
 [1]

 The mismatch between demand and generation is represented via a real-time value called **_area control error (ACE)_**, estimated in MW.
 [2]